-During Spring semester Deborah Belle had the terrific experience of co-teaching a course through the Graduate Consortium on Women’s Studies (GCWS), which currently is based at the Massachusetts Institute of Technology.
-The Consortium brings together faculty and students from all of the Boston-area universities and colleges who share an interest in women’s, gender, and sexuality studies.
-Most Consortium courses involve a team of faculty who come from different institutions and from different disciplines.
-Deborah Belle, a professor of psychology, worked with Lisa Dodson, a sociologist at Boston College, and Randy Albelda, an economist at U. Mass.
-Boston, to teach a course on Gender and Poverty in the United States.
-Students also came from many disciplines and from most of the universities which participate in the GCWS, including Harvard, MIT, Brandeis, Boston College, and Boston University.
-“It was exciting to work with faculty and students from such diverse backgrounds.
-I learned a great deal, and I look forward to bringing much of what I learned to my future teaching at Boston University,” said Professor Belle.
+The Graduate Consortium on Women’s Studies (GCWS), based at the Massachusetts Institute of Technology, brings together faculty and students from nine Boston-area universities and colleges who share an interest in women’s, gender, and sexuality studies.
+Consortium courses involve a team of faculty who hail from different institutions and different disciplines.
+Students also come from many disciplines and from the various universities which participate in the GCWS, including Harvard, MIT, Brandeis, Boston College, and Boston University.
+The GCWS’s team-taught, interdisciplinary courses can provide a fantastic supplement to the programs of graduate students at BU.
+One GCWS course is required for the Graduate Certificate in WGS.

 - With the approval of the faculty of his/her BU graduate program, a student may receive a grade and graduate credit for completing a GCWS course that has been established on the MIT inventory.
 That approval is signified by the BU official signatures on the forms (step 2, 3 below).
 An MIT twelve unit course is equivalent to a BU four-credit course.

 - The student should fill out a BU Cross Registration Petition (available on the Registrar’s Office web site.